 Inuit youth living in Nunavut are four times more likely to be sexually abused than other Canadian youth.
 The majority of this abuse takes place between the ages of 12 – 15.
 (See Statistics Canada publication, Police-reported sexual offenses against children and youth in Canada, 2012).
-The need for Inuit youth development is great, and the goal of the Arctic Hope Project is to demonstrate that it is possible to overcome challenging obstacles and persevere through challenges.
+The need for Inuit and First Nations youth development is great, and the goal of the Arctic Hope Project is to demonstrate, both spiritually and practically, that it is possible for them to overcome challenging obstacles and develop into healthy, productive citizens.

-The Arctic Hope Project was birthed with a vision to reach Inuit youth whose potential has been limited because of past traumas, addictions, and despair.
-We believe that, through the ministry of the Arctic Hope program and the transforming power of God, the epidemic of suicide can be virtually eradicated in Nunavut, and young people will begin to believe there is hope for their future.
+The Arctic Hope Project was birthed with a vision to reach Indigenous youth whose potential has been limited because of past traumas, addictions, and despair.
+We believe that, through the ministry of the Arctic Hope program and the transforming power of God, pain and addictions can be overcome, the epidemic of suicide can be virtually eradicated in Nunavut, and young people will be able to look to the future with hope and confidence.

 Inuit attending the HOPE Gathering in Baker Lake, NU.